Skip to main content

 Only the class dean may authorize an extension beyond the end of the final exam period.
 Such extensions, granted for reasons of illness, emergency or extenuating personal circumstances, will always be confirmed in writing with the student, the instructor, and the registrar's office.
 An individual instructor, without authorization by the class dean, may grant extensions on work due during the semester through the last day of exams.

-For students granted an official extension by the class dean, make-up examinations will be administered by the Office of the Registrar and must be completed by the deadline set by the class dean.
+For students granted an official extension by the class dean for a self-scheduled exam, make-up examinations will be administered by the Office of the Registrar and must be completed by the deadline set by the class dean.

 Extensions for Five College Students